KS Tiga Naga

-Klub Sepakbola Tiga Naga (also known as KS Tiga Naga) is an Indonesian football club based in Kampar Regency, Riau.
-Their homebase is Tuanku Tambusai Stadium.
+Klub Sepakbola Tiga Naga (also known as KS Tiga Naga) is an Indonesian football club based in Pekanbaru, Riau.
+Their homebase is Tumpal Sinaga Stadium.

 History

 They entering 2019 Liga 3 Pre-national Route replacing other club from Riau, AS Abadi, that withdrew from the competition.

 On 26 December 2019, Tiga Naga promoted to Liga 2 after won at last match against Persidi Idi in Third Round National Phase and for this season, the club using AS Abadi Tiga Naga (AA Tiga Naga) because KS Tiga Naga already registered on PSSI membership.